Staffing = Reputation x Networking

 The system is designed to weed low-performing people out of the system.

-If consultants can't be staffed, recovering from this situation becomes impossible.
+If consultants can't be staffed, recovery becomes impossible.

 It's a vicious cycle.